adotcoop/adotcoop.github.io/_posts/2020-08-17-wvd-wicerror.md

 ---
 layout: post
-title:  "Windows 10 multi-user app install failure - Windows Installer Coordinator "
+title:  "Windows 10 multi-session app install failure - Windows Installer Coordinator "
 date:   2020-08-17 19:35:02 +0100
 ---

-Deploying apps to Windows 10 multi-user is _almost_ the same as deploying apps to normal Windows 10 but there are some quirks.
+Deploying apps to Windows 10 multi-session is _almost_ the same as deploying apps to normal Windows 10 but there are some quirks.
 One of these quirks can cause some MSI installers to fail.

 I first saw this installing IBM SPSS 26 for use in WVD